-Ensure you have an up to date emergency kit, and that your kit is able to sustain you and each member of your family for 3 days or more,” he said.
+Ensure you have an up to date emergency kit, and that your kit is able to sustain you and each member of your family for three days or more, he said.

 The tropical cyclone season runs from 1 November to 30 April.

-Tropical cyclone warnings and information www.bom.gov.au/weather/cyclone
+- Tropical cyclone warnings and information www.bom.gov.au/weather/cyclone

-Household Emergency plans and other preparation information http://www.securent.nt.gov.au
+- Household emergency plans and other preparation information http://www.securent.nt.gov.au

-General information about Tropical Cyclones www.bom.gov.au/cyclone/about/
+- General information about tropical cyclones www.bom.gov.au/cyclone/about/

-Updates on the El Niño Southern Oscillation www.bom.gov.au/climate/enso
+- Updates on the El Niño Southern Oscillation www.bom.gov.au/climate/enso